 Similar to Open Access Week, the purpose of the Love Your Data (LYD) campaign is to raise awareness and build a community to engage on topics related to research data management, sharing, preservation, reuse, and library-based research data services.
-UKDS will share practical tips, resources, and stories to help researchers at any stage in their career use good data practices.
+The UK Data Service (UKDS) will share practical tips, resources, and stories to help researchers at any stage in their career use good data practices.

-In light of the event CESDDA would like to highlight the network of social science data archives across the world.
+In light of the event CESSDA would like to highlight the network of social science data archives across the world.

 You can search for data using the our members' online catalogues:

 Follow #LYD17 on Twitter.

 Highlights from 2016 from CESSDA's partner in Sweden SND are presented in its annual report 2016 published last week.

 Use of the FSD’s flagship service, Aila Data Portal, increased by leaps and bounds in 2016.

 The Irish Social Science Data Archive (ISSDA) is delighted to announce that Student Activity and Sports Study Ireland (SASSI) data from 2014-2015 are now available in SPSS format.

 This is the second in a series of news stories from across the CESSDA collaboration, which spans sixteen European countries with national data archives and services.

 The University of Tampere published its data policy last autumn, approved by Rector’s decision on 27 October 2016.
 Now it is also available in English.